Top-ranked Iga Swiatek beats Vekic to win San Diego title - WHIZ News

-SAN DIEGO (AP) — Top-ranked Iga Swiatek overcame a challenge from qualifier Donna Vekic on Sunday to win the San Diego Open title with a 6-3, 3-6, 6-0 victory.
+SAN DIEGO (AP) — Top-ranked Iga Swiatek overcame a challenge from qualifier Donna Vekic on Sunday to win the San Diego Open title 6-3, 3-6, 6-0.

 Swiatek earned her tour-leading 64th victory of the season heading into the WTA Finals that begin Friday in Fort Worth, Texas.
 The event features the tour’s top eight singles and doubles teams.

-The 21-year-old won the French Open and U.S. Open earlier this year.
+The 21-year-old won her eighth title of the season, including the French Open and U.S. Open earlier this year.

 “I’ve worked hard with my coach and my psychologist to keep focused on those moments that make it easier to close the match,” Swiatek said.
 “I just wanted to be proactive in making my shots.”